Evert-R/milestone-one/README.md

 3. As a user with no prior knowledge I scrolled down manually to read the about section.
 Scrolled further to listen to the music, then dowload the music, watch the artwork, view the releaseparty video, and finally end up at the credits following links to all the contributors of this project.
 4. As a recordstore owner or an artist I click on the logo of the record company to go to its website.
 5. As a historian I clicked on the eye in the menu to go directly to the articles and artworks in the carousel.

+### Network used for review
+- Mentor sessions
+- Slack channel #peer-code-review

+### Links and content
+- I clicked all the meu items and watch the page scroll to the desired section
+- I followed all navigation arrows to the correct sections
+- I clicked all the center icons to center the sections
+- i scrolloed slowly to watch each section align itself whrough scroll alignment
+- I hovered over all the links and checked their behaviour
+- I clicked all the links and watch the right page open in a new tab
+- I downloaded all the tracks as mp3, flac and zip
+- I played the audio stream via the embedded soundcloud player
+- I watched the youtube video of the release party full screen and in a box
+- I scrolled through all the images in the carousel

 ### Form
 - I clicked sent